YuanTian1991/YuanTian1991.github.io/contents/notes/Gitpod-for-Website-Update/index.md

 ---
 slug: "/notes/Gitpod-for-Website-Update"
 date: "2020-07-01"
-title: "Gitpod for Website Update"
+title: 'Gitpod for Website Update'
-tags: ['github', 'gitpod']
+tags: ['Github', 'gitpod']
 abstract: "After creating my gatsby website, I need to constantly write notes for it.
 The normal way I do it, is open the project locally, run gatsby develop .etc.
 Then after creating new note, deveploy then push.
 Here I tried a way to modify code online, more quicker and anywhere."
 ---